 Honeycomb Credit is registered under SEC File No.: 7-119.

-Why we ask for your social security number Making an investment is a serious financial decision, whether it’s $10 million in a multinational company, or $100 in your local cafe.
+Why we ask for your social security number Making an investment is a serious financial decision, whether it’s $100,000 in a mutual fund or $100 in your local cafe.
 That’s why the U.S. Patriot Act mandates us to ensure that the person investing is indeed you.

 This is an important step to prevent money laundering.
 Using someone else’s social security number is a felony according to the U.S. Patriot Act.